-The Part-time Bachelor of Commerce is a four-year degree programme in business education.
+The Part-time Bachelor of Commerce is a four-year online degree programme in business education.
 A Diploma in Business is awarded upon successful completion of the first two years.
-The programme will be delivered via Blended Learning, which includes face-to-face workshops, distance learning, and online interaction with tutors and fellow students via Blackboard, the Learning Management System in use at NUI, Galway.
+The programme will be delivered through online interaction between tutors and students via Blackboard, the Learning Management System in use at NUI, Galway.
 This programme will continue to be delivered by the J.E.
-Cairnes School of Business and Economics in conjunction with the Adult and Continuing Education Office.
+Cairnes School of Business and Economics in conjunction with the Centre for Adult Learning and Professional Development.

-The Bachelor of Commerce is the School's primary undergraduate degree which provides a solid foundation for careers in business, accounting, finance and public administration.
+The Bachelor of Commerce is the School's primary undergraduate degree which provides a solid foundation for careers in business, accounting, finance, marketing, management and public administration.
 The part-time programme is designed to provide the same foundation to people who are currently working in business (or hope to in the future), but who did not or could not avail of third level education immediately following second level.
-Delivery by blended learning allows mature students, with work and/or family commitments, to study at times that suit their needs.
+Delivery by online learning allows mature students, with work and/or family commitments, to study at times that suit their needs.

-1. Admission requirements
+Admission requirements

 In order to be eligible for admission to this programme, matriculated applicants must have attained the age of 19 by October of the first year of entry.
 (A matriculated applicant is one who at one or more sittings of the Leaving Certificate and/or Matriculation examination has achieved passes in Irish, English, another language, Mathematics and two other matriculation subjects.
 Of the six passes, two at least must be at Grade C3 or better on Higher Level papers.)
+Applicants should have a minimum of ordinary level Mathematics at leaving Certificate level, or equivalent.